Determination of Majorana type-phases from the time evolution of lepton numbers: Considerations when the lightest neutrino is massless

 \subsection{Numerical illustration for two neutrino generations}

-In this subsection, we illustrate the analytical results of the relations among the lightest neutrino mass, a Majorana type-phase, and the second-order time derivative of lepton numbers.
-We illustrate them using the two generation model.
-In the model, there is only two Majorana type-phases, $\beta_1$ and $\beta_2$ defined in Eq.(\ref{eq:majoranaTypeBeta}).
+In this subsection, we illustrate the relations among the lightest neutrino mass, a Majorana type-phase, and the second-order time derivative of lepton numbers.
+Because a realistic model with three generations of neutrinos is more challenging to analyze, we focus on the toy model of two generations of active neutrinos.
+In this model, there are only two Majorana type-phases, $\beta_1$ and $\beta_2$ defined in Eq.(\ref{eq:majoranaTypeBeta}).
 They are not independent because the unitary relation

 holds.
-It leads to the relation between the two Majorana type-phases,
+This leads to the Majorana type-phases being related by a phase shift,

 Adopting the following parametrization for a 2 by 2 unitary PMNS matrix,